August 29, 1853

 President Abraham Lincoln delivers the Emancipation Proclamation which announces "that all persons held as slaves" within the rebellious states "are, and henceforward shall be free."
 The Emancipation Proclamation was limited in many ways: only states that had seceded from the US were held to this decree while slavery was left unaffected in the loyal border states.

 Little Rock Senior (renamed Central in 1953) High School opens its doors for the first time.
-The school cost more than $1.5 million to construct.
+The school costs more than $1.5 million to construct.

 Paul Laurence Dunbar High School, the high school for African American students, opens.
-The school cost $400,000 of which the Rosenwald Foundation donated $67,500 and $30,000 came from the Rockefeller General Education Fund.
+The school costs $400,000 - the Rosenwald Foundation donates $67,500 and $30,000 comes from the Rockefeller General Education Fund.